🎉 Join our fertility webinar on the 19th of March! Register now

 Image

-After egg retrieval and fertilization via IVF or ICSI, the embryos are cultured for five to six days.
-A biopsy is then performed before they are cryopreserved and sent to our partner laboratory, Genetica, for genetic analysis.
+After egg retrieval and fertilisation using ICSI, the embryos are cultured for five to six days.
+This is followed by a biopsy, before samples are cryopreserved and sent to our partner laboratory for genetic analysis.
 We then discuss the results and plan the next steps.

 Step 1